Michael Keane (footballer, born 1982): Preston North End

+Keane began 2003/04 as a first choice midfielder alongside Dickson Etuhu as, despite poor early form, Preston climbed into the playoffs with just two defeats in 20 games.
+Unfortunately once in the playoff position, Preston's form disintegrated and they ended the season fighting a relegation battle rather than a promotion one.
+Keane would command a regular place in the matchday squad until he was replaced by fellow Irishman and Preston youth product, Alan McCormack.
+Keane ended the season with 32 appearances and a solitary goal to his name.
+Despite his highest number of games yet, Keane was told in the summer of 2004 he was surplus to requirements and could leave Deepdale.

 Hull City

 After four years and over 50 games at Preston, Keane signed for Hull City for £500,000 in June 2004, saying "It's dropping down a division, but I look at it as a stepping stone.
 I think this is a club that's definitely on the up", and was part of an impressive squad that was put together at the Yorkshire club.
 However, he started only twelve games during the 2004–05 season and with no future at the club, he was loaned out to Rotherham United for one month in March 2005.

 Rotherham United

 After impressing during his loan spell at Millmoor, Keane signed for the club permanently on a two-year contract.
 He featured extensively for Rotherham during the 2005–06 season until an operation on a hernia condition in November 2005 ruled him out for several weeks.
 Later in the season, after returning from the operation, he was sent off against Tranmere in April 2006, leading to a five-match ban that ruled him out for the rest of the season.
 He was later charged with persistent misconduct by the Football Association having been sent off three times during the season.
 He was released at the end of the 2006–07 season following the relegation of Rotherham from League One.